Route cloud app logs into a pipeline

 - Go to Streams > Management.

-- Click New Stream (or select
+- Click New Stream or select

-default-logs). - Copy the Stream ID (e.g.,
+default-logs. - Copy the Stream ID, for example,

-st_12345). - (Optional) Set a retention policy (default is usually 7 days).
+st_12345. - (Optional) Set a retention policy.
+The default is usually 7 days.

 2. Create a sample log event